 Critics, including the Real Estate Board of New York, claim higher labor costs would discourage building affordable housing.
 Kallos says low wages make the housing crisis worse by creating more demand for affordable housing.
 The construction workers sometimes can’t even afford the housing they’re building.

-While the dangers of construction will remain inherent, proper training can mitigate the number of deaths and injuries.
+Unfortunately, there is always an inherent risk of injury in the construction industry.
+Proper training can mitigate the number of deaths and injuries.
 Reducing the risk of injury through training benefits the worker and the employer.
 Training isn’t just for employees – it’s for employers, too.
 When an employer fails to provide the proper equipment, an employer can be held liable for an accident, even when the employee is partially responsible.
 Intensive training is the only way to ensure preventable accidents don’t occur on a job site.

 No matter how you look at it, construction is a dangerous job and workers deserve to earn a living wage regardless of the project they’re working on.
 Perhaps people don’t realize the extent of the danger.
 Not all workplace incident statistics tell the whole story.